|For support: call extension 5-Help (212-305-4357) or email us

 It is also important that you do not forget or lose any password you set in an encryption program.
 Doing so may mean that you can no longer access the files; many programs do not provide a backup method to decrypt data without the password.

 - Verify that the software is compatible with your computer and existing software.
+The What OS am I using? page can help you determine your operating system and version.

 - Review the program's installation and help documents to understand how you will be using it.